demisto/content/Packs/MicrosoftGraphMail/Integrations/MicrosoftGraphMail/MicrosoftGraphMail_description.md

 Depending on the authentication method that you use, the integration parameters might change.

-To use the Cortex XSOAR application and allow us access to O365 Outlook Mail (Using Graph API), an admin has to approve our app using an admin consent flow by clicking this [link](https://oproxy.demisto.ninja/ms-graph-mail).
+To use the **Cortex XSOAR application** and allow Cortex XSOAR access to O365 Outlook Mail (Using Graph API), an administrator has to approve our app using an admin consent flow by clicking this **[link](https://oproxy.demisto.ninja/ms-graph-mail)**.
 After authorizing the Cortex XSOAR app, you will get an ID, Token, and Key which should be inserted in the integration instance settings fields.

 ### Authentication Based on Azure Managed Identities